mijnog/cybersec-notes/README.md

   A list of open source malware hosted on github.
 Easier than reversing in assembly.
 Can be an eye opener on how various types of malware work.

 - #### [MalwareTech Blog](https://malwaretech.com/)
   Marcus Hutchins' blog.
 Incredibly detailed low-level stuff.
 Fascinating rabbit holes to go down!
-(Marcus Hutchins is famous for stopping WannaCry).
+Now includes hands on practical labs using IDA Free. *(Marcus Hutchins is famous for stopping WannaCry).*

 - #### [SecLists](https://github.com/danielmiessler/SecLists)
   Thank you Daniel Miessler for such a comprehensive pen-testing wordlist!